Nazrul-Islam-Hasib/ki-vesd/README.md

 - **Employee Lists:** Shows the list of all employees in a tabular format.

+- **Search:** Search employee based on name, country, region, address, phone, birthday, experience score.

+- **Sorting:** Sort employee on every filed in asc or dsc order.

+- **Salary:** Monthly salary is calculated based on the Annual salary for every employee.

 - **Individual details:** Details data of a employess in a card.

 - **Responsive Design:** Accessibility on various devices.